Are You Afraid of the Dentist?

 Do you offer sedation for anxious children and teens?

-Dr. Shulman works with all patients who experience dental anxiety on an individual basis to ensure safe and effective dental care is delivered in a compassionate manner.
-Young patients may be offered Nitrous Oxide, or “laughing gas” as needed to maintain or restore the health of their smile.
+Dr. Shulman works with all patients who experience dental anxiety on an individual basis.
+He will make sure each patient receives safe and effective dental care in a compassionate manner.
+We may offer young patients Nitrous Oxide, or “laughing gas” as needed to maintain or restore the health of their smile.

 What effect does nitrous oxide have on the body?